tsedio/tsed/docs/getting-started.md

 Ts.ED provides a @@ServerLoader@@ class to configure your Express application quickly.
-Just create a `server.ts` in your root project, declare a new `Server` class that extends ServerLoader.
+Just create a `server.ts` in your root project, declare a new `Server` class which inherit from ServerLoader.

 <<< @/docs/snippets/getting-started/server-legacy.ts